kubernetes/community/wg-device-management/charter.md

 ## Roles and Organization Management

-This sig follows adheres to the Roles and Organization Management outlined in [wg-governance] and opts-in to updates and modifications to [wg-governance].
+This working group adheres to the Roles and Organization Management outlined in [wg-governance] and opts-in to updates and modifications to [wg-governance].

 ## Exit Criteria